Summer 2026 Courses have arrived!

 Credit hours: 3

-Although a Literature class, this course is based in the Environmental Humanities and American Indian Studies, and thus inherently interdisciplinary; readings will include texts by ecologists, botanists, climatologists, indigenous writers and theorists, fiction writers and poets, playwrights, and even a few podcasters.
-While studying and reading, we will embark on a number of projects designed to build familiarity and relationships with Lake Okoboji and the grounds of the Lakeside Lab, pawing through their archives, maps, and collections of fossils, species, scientific studies, working to build connections, narratives, and new understandings of how to relate to, and live intermeshed within, place.
+Although this is a literature course, it is grounded in the Environmental Humanities and American Indian Studies and is inherently interdisciplinary.
+Readings include works by ecologists, botanists, climatologists, Indigenous writers and theorists, fiction writers and poets, playwrights, and a small number of podcasters.
+While studying and reading, we will embark on a number of projects designed to build familiarity and relationships with Lake Okoboji and the grounds of the Lakeside Lab.
+These projects involve exploring archives, maps, and collections of fossils, species, and scientific studies to build connections, narratives, and new understandings of how to relate to—and live intermeshed within—place.

 Previously Offered Courses